Vinegar weed killer recipe

-Typical white vinegar in the grocery store is 5% vinegar (acetic acid) and 95% water.
+Typical white vinegar is usually made up of 5% vinegar (acetic acid) and 95% water.
 While this vinegar can be used on weeds, it has its limitations.
 It works best on young, annual weeds that are less than two weeks old, and it might require several applications.
 Give household vinegar a try on weeds that pop up in between concrete seams in sidewalks and driveways.
 It's usually easy to spray the vinegar in these areas without getting it on other plants.

 Household vinegar doesn't work as well on older weeds or perennials.
-Drenching the roots will likely be required -- fall is a good time to do this -- and even then, it's tough for household vinegar to do the job.
+Drenching the roots will likely be required - autumn is a good time to do this - and even then, it's tough for household vinegar to do the job.
 For greater effectiveness in getting rid of tough, perennial weeds, a 20% vinegar solution is best.
-This type of vinegar can be found at garden centers or farm stores.
-If it's not available, ask the store to order it.
+This type of vinegar can usually be found at hardware stores.

 How to Apply Vinegar as Weed Killer